Updated: September 1, 2022

-Investment-linked insurance policies are expensive and if you’re just starting out with your career, then it will probably eat up a large portion of your salary.
+Investment-linked insurance policies are expensive and if you’re just starting with your career, then it will probably eat up a large portion of your salary.

 This is not an ideal situation given that there are better places to put your money in, which I’ll enumerate later.